rahmatrdn/go-skeleton/README.md

 ## Description
 `go-skeleton` is a boilerplate for Golang projects.
 The project structure follows the Clean Code Architecture ([Read here](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)).
 This Skeleton made with **Fiber Framework**.

-"Forget about the complexities of folder structures, and concentrate on growing your project!"
+"Forget about the complexities of folder structures, and concentrate on focus your project!"

 Principles :
 - Reusable and Maintainable Code